SUE7EN/hw4/README.md

   6 times.

 2.What are two ways of increasing the spacing between rings?
+  1) In line 16, time "(x.length - i)" by a number bigger than 1.
+  2) In line 15, change "10" to a bigger number.

 3.How can you make the ellipse trail longer?
+  In line 15, time "10" by a number bigger than 1.
+  In line 16, divide "(x.length - i)" by that number.
+  In line 19 and 20, time "-50" by that number.